 Simple assault.
 A simple assault results in up to six months' imprisonment.
 If the victim is younger than 16, the maximum imprisonment increases to one year.

 Serious injury.
 If an assault causes "serious" injury, the potential prison sentence is as high as 10 years.
-The injury is "serious" if it involves substantial risk of death, extreme physical pain, continued and obvious disfigurement, or long-term loss or impairment of any body part.
+The injury is "serious" if it involves a substantial risk of death, extreme physical pain, continued and obvious disfigurement, or long-term loss or impairment of any body part.

 Substantial injury; domestic or child assault.
 An assault that "substantially" injures any of the following individuals triggers a maximum five-year prison sentence: a child younger than 16, a spouse, an intimate partner, or a dating partner.
 A "substantial" injury includes temporary, but substantial disfigurement, or loss or impairment of any part of the body.